Should I choose Austro Control exams?

 To see availability for these dates, visit the booking page below.

 Knowledge skills and attitudes (100-KSA) is a new subject area recently introduced as a compulsory module for students studying for their 2021 syllabus examinations.
 There is no associated EASA exam, your ATO is required to sign you off for this module prior to booking your final Austro Control examination.
 The new Austro Control booking form incorporates a KSA section to be signed by your ATO.

 - Download the relevant application:

 ATPL (A) Conversion Application

 Once you’ve completed the form you can make a booking via this page: austro.bristol.gs

 Please do not make any bookings until you have sent us your form.
-This is only required for your first time sitting with Austro Control.

 How much do the exams cost?